Modern Foreign Languages

 Each year group completes a core unit in which they develop their skills and understanding of key French vocabulary and grammar; building upon their learning in previous years.
 These units have been designed in collaboration with other local Primary and Secondary Schools to support children’s love of languages as they move to Key Stage 3.
 Children also complete units of work from the Salut! programme incorporating, games, songs and native speakers into lessons allowing children to develop as confident and competent linguists.

-From September 2019, we will introduce a French book for each child that will travel up the school with them providing a record of their learning as well as a memory aid of key vocabulary and grammar concepts.
+Each child has a French book, which travels up up the school with them providing a record of their learning as well as a memory aid of key vocabulary and grammar concepts.